-- unforeseen safety issues or adverse side effects; - failure of our companion diagnostics in identifying patients; - · modifications to protocols of our clinical trials resulting from the FDA or comparable foreign regulatory authorities or IRB decisions; and - ambiguous or negative interim results of our clinical trials or results that are inconsistent with earlier results.
+- unforeseen safety issues or adverse side effects; - failure of our companion diagnostics in identifying patients; - modifications to protocols of our clinical trials resulting from the FDA or comparable foreign regulatory authorities or IRB decisions; and - ambiguous or negative interim results of our clinical trials or results that are inconsistent with earlier results.

 Clinical drug development involves a lengthy and expensive process with an uncertain outcome.
+The results of preclinical studies and early clinical trials of our product candidates may not be predictive of the results of subsequent clinical trials, and preliminary or interim results of a clinical trial do not necessarily predict final results.
 We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our product candidates.